Upload from any agent

 Set team-level policies to control how your team can share traces.

-Traces in Workers can be published as:
+Traces can be published as:

 We automatically strip sensitive data like API keys, emails & database credentials from traces on publish.